JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 - Incomplete deployment.[^10]

 All of these issues appear in the most widely used operating systems today.
-When you enumerate the list its pretty surprising the we put up with these difficulties.
+When you enumerate the list its pretty surprising that end users put up with these difficulties.
 In fact Dolstra comments that the system that comes closest to correct deployment is not actually a classical deployment system but "developer side" Software Configuration Management tools which are basically version control software (like git) with build management integrated.[^11]

 # The Benefits of Nix

-I have often said, when asked to describe Nix, that the single greatest insight the Nix approach has is that it gets the "naming" of software right.
+I have often said, when asked to describe Nix, that the single greatest insight of the Nix approach to software deployment is that it gets the "naming" of software right.
 The thesis offers a much more nuanced perspective on this framing.

 The core principles of the Nix deployment approach are to[^12]:
 1. Isolate components from each other, in a central store.